 Assisted reproductive technology (ART) is the application of laboratory or clinical technology to gametes (human egg or sperm) and/or embryos for the purposes of reproduction.
-All reproductive medicine units offering ART services should comply with the NHMRC Ethical Guidelines on the use of assisted reproductive technology in clinical practice and research (2007) (ART Guidelines).
+All reproductive medicine units offering ART services should comply with the NHMRC Ethical guidelines on the use of assisted reproductive technology in clinical practice and research (2007)

 The continued development of new technologies in ART means that ART remains a complex area, scientifically and ethically, for both clinical practice and research.

-The NHMRC Ethical Guidelines on the use of assisted reproductive technology in clinical practice and research (2007) (ART Guidelines) deal with the ethical aspects of research and clinical practice of assisted reproductive technology.
-The document is divided into three parts.
-Part A provides background and introductory material.
-Part B provides ethical guidelines for the clinical practice of ART and Part C provides ethical guidelines for research.
-Part C of the guidelines is consistent with the Prohibition of Human Cloning for Reproduction Act 2002 (PHCR Act) and the Research Involving Human Embryos Act 2002 (RIHE Act) (collectively ‘the Acts’)
+The NHMRC Ethical guidelines on the use of assisted reproductive technology in clinical practice and research (2007) (ART guidelines) deal with the ethical aspects of research and clinical practice of assisted reproductive technology.
+The document is divided into three parts:

-The guidelines are primarily intended for ART practitioners, researchers, infertility clinic administrators, Human Research Ethics Committees and governments.
+The guidelines are primarily intended for ART practitioners, researchers, infertility clinic administrators, Human Research Ethics Committees, accreditation bodies and governments.

 Use of Embryos in Research

-The Research Involving Human Embryos Act 2002 (RIHE Act) requires that research on certain human embryos may only be conducted under a licence issued by the NHMRC Embryo Licensing Committee.
-The Licensing Committee must be satisfied that the research proposal has been assessed and approved by a Human Research Ethics Committee acting in compliance with the National Statement on Ethical Conduct in Human Research (2007) and the ART guidelines.
+The RIHE Act requires that research on certain human embryos may only be conducted under a licence issued by the NHMRC Embryo Licensing Committee.
+The Licensing Committee must be satisfied that the research proposal has been assessed and approved by a Human Research Ethics Committee acting in compliance with the National Statement on Ethical Conduct in Human Research (2007) (National Statement) and the ART guidelines.

 The RIHE Act distinguishes between embryos intended for transfer to a woman to achieve a pregnancy and embryos that have been deemed to be no longer needed in an ART program (‘excess ART embryos’).
-The Prohibition of Human Cloning for Reproduction Act 2002 (PHCR Act) and RIHE Act permit research on excess ART embryos, including those that are unsuitable for implantation, and embryos created by means other than by fertilisation of a human egg and human sperm.
+The PHCR Act and RIHE Act permit research on excess ART embryos, including those that are unsuitable for implantation, and embryos created by means other than by fertilisation of a human egg and human sperm.
 Consent from the donor must also be sought prior to use of excess ART embryos for research.

 For any licensable activity the number of excess ART embryos, other embryos or human eggs should be restricted to that likely to be necessary to achieve the goals of the activity.
 Research proposals involving human embryos must not include any practices prohibited by the legislation.